Social Trends Institute donates $10 million to fund IESE research

 To finance interdisciplinary, international research by IESE professors

-STI is an independent research center founded in 2004 by Carlos Cavallé, a former dean of IESE and professor, and based in New York.
-STI offers institutional and financial support to academics of all fields who study and analyze emerging social trends and their effects on communities.
+The Institute is an independent research center founded in 2004 by Carlos Cavallé, a former dean of IESE and professor, and based in New York.
+The Institute offers institutional and financial support to academics of all fields who study and analyze emerging social trends and their effects on communities.